Skip to content

 Silent Hill f – Japan Horror Reloaded

-The cult franchise is getting its first new title in the main series in 13 years with “Silent Hill f.”
+The cult franchise is getting its first new main series title in 13 years with “Silent Hill f.”
 The last game, “Silent Hill: Downpour,” the seventh in the series, received mixed reviews.
 Since then, only remakes and spin-offs have been released.
 At Gamescom 2025, “Silent Hill f” was already playable, and fans are lining up for the comeback title.
-This time, the setting is Japan in the 1960s, a departure from previous titles set in Western environments.
+This time, the setting is Japan in the 1960s, a departure from the previous titles set in Western locations.
 Producer Motoi Okamoto said in a Silent Hill Transmission in March: “It felt like the Japanese influence was fading.”
 The solution: “100 percent Japanese horror.”

 However, the game begins in classic “Silent Hill” fashion: Fog rolls in, and suddenly the cozy small town of Ebisugaoka is unrecognizable.
 The developers heavily draw on Japanese folklore and horror aesthetics–emphasizing psychological elements and societal pressure.